 Learn about the Paper Plate Project

 We launched the Paper Plate Project in July of 2010 as a way to break down barriers and provide a method of interaction between elected officials and their constituents who rely on Ohio’s Emergency Food Assistance Network.
 The paper plates have been exhibited at the Ohio Statehouse and in key locations throughout Ohio.
+To get involved with the Paper Plate Project, learn more and take action.

 More than 400 hunger relief agencies in Ohio have participated through our Feeding America member foodbank network.
 More than 32,000 paper plates have been returned - helping to give voice to those who wait in lines at food pantries, local distributions and foodbanks, and shedding light on critical needs and issues.